 b.
 Also put my cup, the silver cup, in the mouth of the sack of the youngest, and his grain money: As before, the grain sacks of the brothers were topped off by the money they paid for the grain.
 This time, Joseph ordered that his special silver cup be hidden in the sack of Benjamin.
 In the morning, the men were sent away, beginning the journey back to Canaan.

 2. (4-5) Joseph’s steward confronts the brothers on their journey back to Canaan.

 When they had gone out of the city, and were not yet far off, Joseph said to his steward, “Get up, follow the men; and when you overtake them, say to them, ‘Why have you repaid evil for good?
 Is not this the one from which my lord drinks, and with which he indeed practices divination?
 You have done evil in so doing.’”

 a.
 Why have you repaid evil for good: The brothers were caught in Joseph’s trap.
 Some wrongly think that Joseph did this simply to use his position of power to torment his brothers in revenge for their cruelty towards him.
 Yet knowing the character of Joseph, this wasn’t the case.
 Guided by the hand of God, Joseph tested the hearts of his brothers and brought them to complete repentance.

 b.
 He indeed practices divination: We know from other sources that ancients did use sacred cups as divination devices.
 It is possible (though not likely) that Joseph did also, because there was not yet specific revelation from God that such a practice was forbidden.
-Yet it was not Joseph who said he used the cup for divination, but his servant, who may have wrongly assumed Joseph’s spiritual insight and wisdom were more due to this cup than to his relationship with the living God.
+The point was to make the brothers aware that this was a special cup, and it was a terrible crime to take it.

 3. (6-10) The brothers claim they are innocent of theft.